BrowserBox/BrowserBox/README.md

 ## Why this over Solution X?

 Sure, other companies might have bigger brands and bigger sales budgets, but this is open-source.
 You can vet the code, in the open, and so can anyone.
 You know there's nothing hidden inside.
 Plus, future updates have all the benefit of open-source software.

+There's a lot of competition out there, BrowserGap art more lovely and more temperate.
+Here's a selection of the most notable:

+- [WEBGAP INC.](https://webgap.io/index.html) Fully hosted and managed solution.
+Aiming to cover the nexus of "low cost, widespread use", starting at just 5USD a head.
+I have not evaluated it, and there's no demo and no source code.
+But the website is beautiful!
+And it's [seed funded by a Royal Highness in the Al-Saud family](https://www.crunchbase.com/organization/webgap#section-investors) :sunglasses: how cool!
+Co-founder [Guise Bule](https://www.linkedin.com/in/guisebule), a tech-marketing veteran based stateside who describes himself as having "built some of the world's first remote browser platforms" at the NSA, [blogs profusely](https://medium.com/secjuice/a-quick-guide-to-the-remote-browser-isolation-space-and-its-vendors-4c0e220e696a) about RBI and has recently joined the ranks of some regional Security and tech "think tanks", including Singapore's [ITSEC](https://www.itsec.asia/) and Silicon Valley Bank's Brains Trust.
+- [McAfee nee Light Point Security](https://www.mcafee.com/blogs/enterprise/why-light-point-security-is-joining-the-mcafee-team/), the veterna cybersecurity incumbent acquired Light Point, a nascent (but also long-lived) RBI startup in 2020, which was founded around 2012 by ex-members of the US [Intelligence Community, Beau Adkins](https://www.linkedin.com/in/beauadkins/) and [Zuly Gonzalez](https://www.linkedin.com/in/zulygonzalez/).
+Again, there's no source-code and no demo and I have not evaluated the software, though it seems it is a highly user-focused web application, that is described in their PR copy as a clientless pure HTML/JavaScript RBI solution.
+The founders the Maryland based startup [surely know](https://www.prnewswire.com/news-releases/light-point-security-reveals-most-flexible-browser-isolation-platform-with-the-release-of-its-clientless-version-300797260.html) [what they are talking about.](https://twitter.com/zulygonz?lang=en)
+- [Isoolate](https://www.isoolate.com/) founded by Turkish [ex military-tech contractors](https://www.linkedin.com/in/muratdemirten), is headquartered in the United States, and staffed with around 10 people around the world ([including New Zealand!](https://www.linkedin.com/in/aycan-firatli-19b9a939/)), develops a Chrome Extension (and possibly other software) that assists the client choose whether they want to access a page locally, or remotely, aiming to provide a seamless and highly-configurable experience.

+The main advantages of BrowserGap over any of these are:

+- Free (for non-commercial or governmental use) and open-source.
+- Fully clientless

 ## Can I use this for Use Case Y, or Domain Z?